NurikDz/EnvSwitch/README.md

+#*If this code helped you, please drop a ⭐ to support the project**
 # EnvSwitch

 EnvSwitch is a minimalist **macOS menu bar app** for switching digital contexts fast—coding, gaming, relaxing, whatever you define.
 It uses a **“total user control”** approach: no bundled app lists; you create **environments** locally and choose which apps each one launches.